-VLAWMO, the City of Vadnais Heights, SEH engineering, the MPCA, and the University of Minnesota are working together to improve a portion of Lambert Creek at the historic site of Lambert Lake.
-The project includes a sheet pile replacement for water storage in Lambert Pond, as well as a meander along a portion of Lambert Creek south of Lambert Pond.
+VLAWMO, the City of Vadnais Heights, SEH engineering, the MPCA, and the University of Minnesota worked together to improve Lambert Creek.
+The project includes a sheet pile replacement for water storage in Lambert Pond, a meander along a portion of Lambert Creek south of Lambert Pond, and a biochar filter at Whitaker Pond.

 Size of sheet pile replacement: 400 ft